Salah-Berrhou/Random-Quotes/README.md

 #100DaysOfCode
 # Third version
 I change the style to a modern one, and I fixed a lot of bugs, and I add more feautres like removing just one quote and not all of them,
+# version 0.4
+I add the ability to search quotes and remove the ones you want the app is now responsive.
 # Coming tomorrow
 now i'm working on making the app more random, and i want to add a feature  that allow you to chose what quotes you want to generate without removing the ohers